marconetto/azadventures/chapter7/README.md

 If one is sure that the VM instances won't require reboot, using Azure custom script seems to be a clean solution because it is executed just before VMs get into the **Succeeded** state.
-So there is no need to add a control to wait for the **Suceeded** state.

-Depending on the application, making sure that VMs reach the **Succeeded** state before triggering the worker process is particularly important when VMSS has the **overprovisioning** feature enabled, otherwise the manager process may assign work to a VM that will be suddenly destroyed.
+So there is no need to add a control to wait for the **Suceeded** state, unless overprovisioning feature is enabled.
+This will guarantee that the manager process will not assign work to a VM that will be suddenly destroyed.